janwilmake/todo-list-api2/README.md

-# Matrix-Style Todo List
+# Rainbow Todo List

-A unique todo list application with a Matrix-inspired theme, built using Cloudflare Workers and Durable Objects.
-This application provides a sleek, cyberpunk interface for managing your tasks with real-time persistence.
+A beautiful and functional todo list application with a rainbow theme, built using Cloudflare Workers and Durable Objects.

 ## Features

 - Create, read, update, and delete todos
-- Matrix-inspired design with green-on-black theme
+- Rainbow-themed interface with smooth animations
-- Falling animation effects
 - Persistent storage using Durable Objects
-- Per-IP state isolation
+- Per-IP state isolation (each IP address has its own todo list)
 - Responsive design using Tailwind CSS

 ## Technical Stack